 I love the light pinks mixed in the light blues, and the star necklace really stands out as a result of the light colors present.
 Everything from the hair accessory, to the shoes, all makes my cute meter flaunt with the idea of exceeding its threshold.
 Even the earrings are a fantastic element that makes this outfit pop!

-15. Little Twin Stars T-Shirt Dress, Mint Fluffy Cardigan, Light Pink Knee High Socks, and Creepers Sneakers in Black and White
+15. Little Twin Stars T-Shirt Dress, Mint Fluffy Cardigan, Pink Knee High Socks, Black & White Creeper Sneakers

 Rounding off this list is everything that embodies this scene — simple, colorful, cute, and fashion oriented.
 Utilizing items for unconventional things, like taking an oversized Tee and turning it into a lovely little dress, and incorporating other trends into the style like the creepers or the red hair tip highlights.
 After seeing something like this, how could you not feel obliged to let your inner fairy flourish!